USC Gould School of Law

 The Juris Doctor (J.D.) is the basic law degree.
 To obtain the degree, full-time attendance for six semesters is required.
 During the first year, the student takes a required curriculum of basic courses that examines fundamental legal institutions and addresses legal problems relevant to today’s society and the modern practice of law.
 During the second and third years the student must complete a writing requirement and at least one course that provides substantial instruction in professional skills generally regarded as necessary in the practice of law.
 The remainder of the courses taken in the last two years are primarily elective.

-USC Gould maintains dual degree programs with the graduate programs in accounting, business administration, economics, gerontology, pharmacy, philosophy, public administration, public policy, social work, political science, politics and international relations, religion, real estate development and communication.
+USC Gould maintains dual degree programs with the graduate programs in accounting, business administration, economics, gerontology, pharmacy, philosophy, public administration, public policy, social work, politics and international relations, real estate development and communication.
 These programs enable qualified students to earn a law degree (J.D.) and the appropriate master’s degree.
 If the master’s degree normally requires one year of study, a student in a dual degree program earns both degrees in only three years.
 If the master’s normally requires two years of post-baccalaureate courses, a total of four years is required.
 To earn the J.D., all students (including dual degree students) must complete 35 numerically graded law units at USC beyond the first year curriculum.

 The goal of these programs is to encourage law students to gain a recognized competence in another discipline that has a direct relevance to the roles lawyers play in society.
 The dual degree programs are based on the premise that some topics covered in the law school are also covered in the programs of the cooperating departments, so that some credit toward the law degree may appropriately be given for specified graduate work taken in the cooperating department.
 Similarly, the cooperating departments have recognized that some credit toward the master’s degree may appropriately be awarded for certain work completed in the law school.